GiorgioMorales/SolarRadiometer/README.md

 Rf = 4M Ω. The amplified signal (voltage) is automatically read by an Arduino UNO.
 The amplifier circuit uses a voltage source of ±9V while the servomotors are powered with a separate voltage source of 5V .
 The implemented device is shown in Fig. 3.
-Note that Fig. 3 shows that a red LED was used for initial experiments; however, a green LED (475 nm) was used to collect the data used in this report.
+Note that Fig. 3 shows that a red LED was used for initial experiments; however, a green LED (520nm) was used to collect the data used in this report.

 Fig. 2.